– Online Banking

 You agree to pay the fees and charges for your use of System.
 There is no fee for accessing your Account(s) through System.

-Other fees, as detailed in our Schedule of Fees brochure, may apply to services ordered through System (such as a wire transfer and transfers from a credit account).
+Other fees, as detailed in our Fee Schedule brochure, may apply to services ordered through System (such as a wire transfer and transfers from a credit account).
 You agree that all such fees and charges will be deducted from the Account.
 We reserve the right to waive, reduce or reverse charges or fees in individual situations.
 If you close the Account in which charges or fees are deducted, you must notify us and identify a new Account for the selected services.
 Additionally, if you close all Accounts, you must notify Bank to cancel your access to System.
 You agree to pay any additional reasonable charges for Services you request which are not covered by this Agreement.

 Service may be cancelled at any time without prior notice due to insufficient funds or excessive use of uncollected funds (at Bank discretion) in your Account(s).
 After cancellation, System may be reinstated at the Bank’s discretion once sufficient funds are available in your Account(s) to cover any charges or fees and other pending transfers, withdrawals, or debits.